ryanluker/vscode-coverage-gutters/README.md

 |`coverage-gutters.gutterIconPathDark`|Relative path to an icon in the extension for dark themes
 |`coverage-gutters.gutterIconPathLight`|Relative path to an icon in the extension for light themes
 |`coverage-gutters.customizable.menus-editor-context-displayCoverage-enabled`|Setting this to false will remove the command from the editor context menu and vice versa
+|`coverage-gutters.customizable.menus-editor-context-watchLcovFile-enabled`|Setting this to false will remove the command from the editor context menu and vice versa
 |`coverage-gutters.customizable.menus-editor-context-removeCoverage-enabled`|Setting this to false will remove the command from the editor context menu and vice versa

 Some examples for the highlight colour are as follows: